CHILDCARE AND SUMMER DAY CAMP HEALTH AND SAFETY

-- Strategic scheduling and activities designed to maximize social distancing and reduce touch points.
+- Strategic scheduling and activities designed to maximize physical distancing.

 - Each group will have a "home base" and location changes will be minimized (cohort distancing).

-- Off-site field trips will be eliminated or reduced (depending on restrictions).
+- Off-site field trips may be eliminated or reduced (depending on restrictions).
 On-site enrichment experiences will be added.